PDM4AR/exercises/docs/03-informedgraphsearch.md

 ```text
 minimum_forward_queue_cost + minimum_backward_queue_cost >= mu
 ```
-(Food for thought: why is this a safe termination condition for an optimal path?)
+(Why is this a safe termination condition for an optimal path?)
 At this point, we can join the forward and backward parts of the best path associated with `mu` and return it.

 Compared with your UCS code, the intended workflow is therefore: